 Show Your Team Spirit

 One of the reasons why Super Bowl parties are so fun is because of the lively atmosphere.
 And you don’t need alcohol to create it.
 You can get your guests into the spirit of the game from the moment they step into your party by transforming your space into football central with simple decorations like streamers, inflatable footballs, and foam fingers.
 Want to make it really fun?
-Encourage your guests to dress up in their craziest team costumes.
+Encourage your guests to dress up in their favorite team jerseys or pick a costume theme for the evening.
 You can even get face paint for those last-minute guests who show up unprepared.

 Make it All About the Food